pl80tech/CarND-Traffic-Sign-Classifier/Writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web.
+I downloaded the whole dataset from following link [GTSRB_Online-Test-Images.zip](http://benchmark.ini.rub.de/Dataset/GTSRB_Online-Test-Images.zip) (Test dataset for online-competition only) and picked the first 5 images which have size 32x32x3 (to fit in my model architecture).

 <img src="test_images/00001.jpg" width=150 title="00001.jpg (converted from ppm file)"/>
 <img src="test_images/00013.jpg" width=150 title="00013.jpg (converted from ppm file)"/>